 Introducing EiE and the PDP

-Education is a fundamental component of a humanitarian response: it contributes to the physical and psychological protection of children, their families and communities; it supports and promotes the continuation of child development and learning; it helps prevent drop out; and it presents an opportunity to improve the reach, quality and relevance of education, including building resilience.
+Education is a fundamental component of a humanitarian response: it contributes to the physical and psychological protection of children, their families and communities; it supports and promotes the continuation of child development and learning and helps prevent drop out; it presents an opportunity to improve the reach, quality and relevance of education, including building resilience.

-A key part of being able to initiate, design and implement timely and quality education in emergencies (EiE) responses is having the education/EiE staff with the appropriate competencies to do so.
+A key part of being able to initiate, design and implement timely and quality education in emergencies (EiE) responses is having the education/EiE staff with the right competencies to do so.
 Developing these competencies where they are needed - in emergency-prone contexts, countries and regions - is the aim of the inter-agency EiE Professional Development Programme (PDP).

 Since its launch in 2015, the EiE PDP has been developing the capacity of in-country EiE and education practitioners from all organisations through delivering a series of EiE courses via regional hubs.
 The courses in this series now include the face-to-face EiE Fundamentals (30 learning hours), the online EiE Intermediate course hosted on Kaya (200 learning hours), and the EiE Certificate in Advanced Studies (CAS) – a comprehensive blended learning programme accredited by the University of Geneva (totalling 420 learning hours).
 The EiE PDP has been delivered in East & Southern Africa (ESA), the Middle East & Eastern Europe (MEEE), South East Asia and South Asia regions, with delivery hubs established in the ESA & MEEE regions, with plans for a third in the West & Central Africa (WCA) region.